Note: This is an April 2021 update to an article previously published.

 Which one is right for me?

 Data center infrastructure costs and operational complexities increase with Tier Level, and it is up to the data center owner to determine the Tier level that fits his or her business’s need.
-A Tier IV solution is not always “better” than a Tier II solution, because the business value for the specific application may be lower.
+A Tier IV solution is not always “better” than a Tier II solution, because the business value for the specific application to be run in that site may be lower.
 Remember, this must be more than a technical discussion.
 The data center infrastructure needs to match the business application, otherwise companies can overinvest for less critcal services or take on too much risk for key applications.
+And important to remember, that regardless of which Tier is chosen for the design, the long-term value of any site is how well it performs in production, largely a function of how it is operated!
+This critical operational aspect is covered in detail by the Tier Standard as well, in the second volume covered below entitled “Operational Sustainability”.

 Uptime Institute recognizes that most data center designs are custom endeavors, with complex design elements and multiple technology choices.
 With all of the technology choices available to designers today, including renewable power sources, innovative distribution and advanced cooling approaches, the Tier Standard of Topology is unique in being able to encourage that usage, as long as the resulting infrastructure precisely meets the outcomes defined in the Tier Standard for the level chosen.
 As such, the Tier Classification System does not prescribe any specific technology, schematic or other design criteria beyond those resulting outcomes stated above.
 It is up to the data center owner to meet those outcome criteria in any method that fits his or her infrastructure goals based on the business parameters.